FREQUENTLY ASKED QUESTIONS

 Q. What does the tiering of tickets mean?

 A. Tier 1, 2 and 3 all provide you with the same access and facilities.
-Each tier has a number of tickets assigned at that price, so our 2020 Early birds were £99 plus booking fee; Adult Weekend tier 1 are £125 plus booking fee, Adult Weekend tier 2 are £145.
+Each tier has a number of tickets assigned at that price, so our 2020 Early birds were £99 plus booking fee; Adult Weekend tier 1 are £125 plus booking fee, Adult Weekend tier 2 are £135, Adult Weekend tier 3 are £155.
 The earlier you buy your tickets, the cheaper it is.
 Get yours quick to get the cheapest tickets!

 Q. When do Sunday tickets go on sale?

-Owing to restrictions on capacity, we release these nearer the event.
-If you really want to see a band such as Deacon Blue who are playing on Sunday then we suggest you buy a weekend ticket.
+Owing to restrictions on capacity, we only release these nearer the event if we have capacity.
+If you really want to see the Sunday night headliner, then we suggest you buy a weekend ticket.

 Q. Help! my ticket hasn’t arrived yet.